 - Instrumentation.
-The iLab lends out equipment (including Smartphones, accelerometers, blood pressure monitors and laptops), manages two -80 degree freezer units and two research rooms.
-All of this is organised via an internal information platform.
+The iLab lends out equipment (including Smartphones, accelerometers, blood pressure monitors and laptops), and manages two research rooms.
+More information can be found on the internal website.
 Important: These facilities can also be used for non-idiographic research within the UCP

 - Communication.
 To encourage the exchange of information regarding diary studies between researchers and practitioners, various newsletters are issued and twice a year the iLab organizes a research meeting.

 - Statistics support.
-The internal information platform includes articles and instruction videos about various techniques for statistical analysis.
+The internal website includes articles and instruction videos about various techniques for statistical analysis.
+Please note that these may not necessarily reflect state of the art, as developments occur rapidly in this field.
 Furthermore, the iLab can be consulted for advice on the analysis of diary data.

 - Knowledge development.
 Finally, the iLab has the task of uncovering any knowledge gaps regarding diary studies and of developing new knowledge by starting up PhD and/or Student Projects.